meeteliza/profile-vCard-light/README.md

 ## Acknowledgement
-Original Black Version: [vcar-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio), cr @codewithsadee (Thank you for creating this a beautiful template!!)
+Original Black Version: [vcar-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio), cr @codewithsadee (Thank you for creating this beautiful template!!)

 ## Usage
 Download this repository and you are good to go.
-Makesure to replace my assets with your own assets.
+Make sure to replace my assets with your own assets.